kennethy/rust-lang/ch11.tests/README.md

 **Submodules in Integration Tests**

+To mark modules as utils modules, create a directory matching the module name and move the util functions into the corresponding `mod.rs`, like `/tests/some_module/mod.rs`.

-Utils are named with the special name `tests/common/mod.rs`.
-They would not show when running `cargo test --test`.
+They would not show up when running `cargo test --test`.

 **Integration Tests for Binary Crates**